Investor Insight: Novavax, Inc. [NVAX] Goes Ballistic – Investor Confidence on the Rise

-Novavax, Inc. [NASDAQ: NVAX] shares went lower by -4.42% from its previous closing of $6.84, now trading at the price of $6.54, also adding -0.3 points.
+Novavax, Inc. [NASDAQ: NVAX] shares went higher by 0.63% from its previous closing of $7.02, now trading at the price of $7.06, also adding 0.04 points.
 Is NVAX stock a buy or should you stay away?

 Novavax, Inc. [NASDAQ:NVAX]: Analyst Rating and Earnings